 - 1.1 National Association for AONBs.
 The focus for the Association's work is providing information and advice to the Glover Review.
 The AONB teams are feeding into the process.
-There were over 1000 responses to the Call for Evidence in December 2018 and the Panel Members are visiting various AONBs and National Park teams.
 The Panel is expected to report in the autumn, perhaps in time for the party political conference session, and then the Government will need to determine what to do with it.
+Julian Glover will be attending the National Association conference in Colchester in July.
 Other consultations and lobbying have included the Agricultural Bill and Biodiversity Net Gain, which both could have major impacts on the conservation and enhancement of the Surrey Hills. - 1.2 SE Protected Landscapes.
 There have been various discussions around closer working between the National Parks and AONBs in the South East and East of England.
 This includes representations to the Glover Review about setting up a more collaborative structure to share resources, fundraising and learning.
 The AONB Director has met separately with the CEO of the South Downs National Park Authority with the agreement to support areas like the Rail and Bus Campaign, the Trust Fund and the New Environmental Land Management System. - 1.3 London City Region Restoring the Future.
-One of the major themes rumoured to be coming out of the Glover review is the relationship of the Designated Landscapes to nearby conurbations, rather than the importance of the landscapes for their own intrinsic values.
+One of the major themes rumored to be coming out of the Glover review is the relationship of the Designated Landscapes to nearby conurbations, rather than the importance of the landscapes for their own intrinsic values.
 This has resulted in a campaign to visualise a 'greener, healthier and wilder' led by Daniel Raven-Elison, founder of the London National Park City, supported by the Surrey Hills, Chilterns and the Kent Downs.
 We are currently identifying high profile judges.
 The campaign is planned to launch in June alongside the Mayor of London's announcement of the world's first National Park City, with an event in late autumn to announce the results.
 This will be part of the 70th anniversary of the 1949 National Park and Access to the Countryside Act. - 1.4 Taking the Lead Future Landscapes Programme.
 The NAAONB has secured a major HLF Resilient Heritage grant to develop AONB teams to be more collaborative in sharing resources and best practice.
-Rob Fairbanks and Ali Clarke are representing the Surrey Hills AONB on the programme.
+Rob Fairbanks and Ali Clarke are representing the Surrey Hills AONB on the programme and will be running workshops in the July Conference.
 They are involved respectively on working groups looking at technology, communications and the arts.
-As part of the programme, local consultancy Simon Matthews Associates is reviewing the business model of the NAAONBs.
+As part of the programme, local consultancy Simon Matthews Associates is reviewing the business model for the NAAONBs.
 This should inform the Glover Review. - 1.5 Surrey University Symposium.
 Proposals are being developed to host another Symposium event at Surrey University in the autumn.
-This will be an opportunity to launch the AONB Management Plan and to profile some of the research opportunities with the University including Living Environments for Healthy Aging and with the Environmental Psychology faculty on rural highways. - 1.6 Rural Surrey LEADER.
+The provisional date is 27th November.
+This will be an opportunity to launch the AONB Management Plan and to profile the Into the Wild, project that is being supported by the Surrey Hills Trust Fund, highlighting research with the University including Living Environments for Healthy Aging and Nurturing through Nature, which is the High Sheriff's theme for the year. - 1.6 Rural Surrey LEADER.
 The Local Action Group (LAG) has allocated in excess of £1.6m over the past 4 years to eligible rural based businesses, communities along with farmers, growers and foresters.
-The last funding window closed in January and the LAG will be reviewing the last 15 applications.
+The last funding window closed in March and the LAG will be reviewing the last 15 applications.
 There is concern that with the Government focus on Environmental Land Management Schemes that there will not be a fund to support rural development that helps to sustain land based business in the future.